 - a.
+The Board or the Executive Director may periodically approve amendments to professional and technical services consulting Contracts contingent upon consultant performance and negotiation.
+Amendments may address all Contract components, but typically relate to increased cost, the period of performance to accomplish the project, or adjustments to the scope of work. - b.
 Amendments to increase the cost and/or period of performance of an established scope of work are approved as a matter of prudence and necessity.
 These result from increased difficulty or range of work effort to accomplish the defined scope.
-Examples requiring such amendments include actions in response to review comments, the imposition of new state or federal regulations, various design complications, and other factors generally beyond the consultant's control and not anticipated during the initial cost proposal. - b.
-In those instances where it has been determined that professional services are required beyond the term of the existing Contract, the standard practice shall be for the Contract to be reviewed prior to the end of the contracted performance period and assessed relative to (1) the scope and continued need for the function performed, (2) the adequacy of performance under the Contract, and (3) other terms and conditions of the Contract. - c.
-In certain instances, SBCTA consultants are required to work closely with other public agency partners and SBCTA member jurisdictions.
-When such a professional services Contract is being considered for a revised scope or extension, staff will solicit input from the representatives of those public agencies on the performance, demeanor, and timely implementation of work performed by the consultant. - d.
-Based upon the demonstrated competence and on the professional qualifications of the consultant and upon the particular project needs, Professional Services Contracts may be recommended for extension or be recommended for re-competition. - e.
-Re-competition for required professional services serves to assess the competitive market conditions relative to expertise and pricing for such services and may be prudent on a periodic basis.
-However, where professional services relate to specific on-going projects or levels of unique qualifications, skills, and experience, it may be appropriate to extend such Contracts without re-competition.
-Staff shall analyze each Contract based upon the specific project needs and include justification for such recommendation in the report to the Board or Executive Director. - f.
-It may be prudent for staff to recommend against a renewed competitive process in the following instances: - i.
-When the amendments are the result of an increase in the scope of work for the same project, wherein the qualifications and experience required to perform the new tasks were clearly examined as part of the prior competitive process. - ii.
+Examples requiring such amendments include actions in response to review comments, the imposition of new state or federal regulations, various design complications, and other factors generally beyond the consultant's control and not anticipated during the initial cost proposal. - c.
+In those instances where it has been determined that professional services are required beyond the term of the existing Contract, the standard practice shall be for the Contract to be reviewed prior to the end of the contracted performance period and assessed relative to (1) the scope and continued need for the function performed, (2) the adequacy of performance under the Contract, and (3) other terms and conditions of the Contract. - d.
+Unless otherwise disallowed, it may be prudent for staff to recommend in favor of Contract amendments in the following instances, after staff analyzes each Contract based upon the specific project needs and includes justification for such recommendation in the report to the Board or Executive Director: - i.
+When the amendments are the result of an increase in the scope of work for the same project, wherein the qualifications and experience required to perform the additional tasks were clearly examined as part of the prior competitive process. - ii.
 When, on the basis of a specific finding or competitive process prior to approval of the original Contract, the consultant was determined to be the most qualified and responsive to undertake the work addressed by the Contract amendment. - iii.
-Where the consultant, based upon findings presented to the Board, is found to be preeminently positioned to perform the work due to its: (1) specific qualifications, (2) unique knowledge of the project, or (3) unique knowledge of the work required. - g.
-The Board or the Executive Director may periodically approve amendments to professional and technical services consulting Contracts contingent upon consultant performance and negotiation.
-Amendments may address all Contract components, but typically relate to increased cost, the period of performance to accomplish the project, or adjustments to the scope of work.

-- D. Non A & E Services (Non A & E Professional Services and Non-Professional Services) Qualifications Based Procurement - 1.
-Informal Procurement - a.
+Where the consultant, based upon findings presented to the Board, is found to be preeminently positioned to perform the work due to its: (1) specific qualifications, (2) unique knowledge of the project, or (3) unique knowledge of the work required. - D. Non A & E Services (Non A & E Professional Services and Non-Professional Services) Qualifications Based Procurement

+1. Informal Procurement

+- a.
 The provisions of Section V.C.1 for the Informal Procurement for A & E Professional Services Contracts generally apply to Non A & E Professional Services procurements. - b.
-The provisions of Section V.A.1 for the Informal Procurement for Goods generally apply to Non-Professional Services procurements. - 2.
-Formal Consultant Selection Process
+The provisions of Section V.A.1 for the Informal Procurement for Goods generally apply to Non-Professional Services procurements.

+2. Formal Consultant Selection Process